The Majestic Spanish Mastiff: Guardian of the Spanish Countryside

 Breed History

 The history of the Spanish Mastiff can be traced back several centuries, with roots firmly planted in the Iberian Peninsula.
 This ancient breed was originally developed to protect livestock from predators and thieves.
-Spanish Mastiffs were instrumental in safeguarding sheep and cattle during the transhumance, a traditional practice of seasonal livestock migration in Spain.
+Spanish Mastiffs were instrumental in safeguarding sheep and cattle during the transhumance, a traditional practise of seasonal livestock migration in Spain.
 Their strong and dependable nature made them indispensable working dogs in rural Spain.

 Breed Group and Size